berlinrs/berline.rs/_posts/2023-06-20-rust-hack-and-learn.md

 ---

-Notes for this event: In addition to our usual coincidental choice of topics we will dedicate the first 30 minutes or so to Rust beginners by casually introducing selected concepts of the Rust language.
-In this event, JanPaul will introduce us to actix-web as part 2 of our small series about Rust web frameworks!
+Notes for this event: In addition to our usual coincidental choice of topics we want to discuss our recent idea of creating a packaging insert or maintenance notice for Cargo Packages.
+Let's explore the benefits and feasibility of this concept together.

 ---